 The most common method is through zoning.
 In Wisconsin, Exclusive Agricultural Zoning is used extensively to prohibit non-farm uses in agricultural areas, as well as to require large lot sizes in rural areas and limit density.
-In the Town of Turtle, the A-1 district has a minimum lot size of 35 acres, and only structures and improvements consistent with agricultural uses are permitted.
-Residences for family and individuals involved in farm operations may be permitted with the granting of a conditional use permit.
-Also, non-farm residences may be constructed in the A-1 district with a conditional use permit, if the proposed parcel is not on soils with capability classes I, II or III.
+In the Town of La Prairie, the A-1 district has a minimum lot size of 50 acres, and only structures and improvements consistent with agricultural uses are permitted.
+This includes two single-family residences per parcel, if it is for the owner of the parcel or for a person or family who makes their living primarily by conducting farm operations on the parcel.
+Additional residences may be permitted via a conditional use permit, for the above-mentioned people.